awsdocs/amazon-redshift-management-guide/doc_source/python-connect-identity-provider-plugins.md

 # Using identity provider plugins<a name="python-connect-identity-provider-plugins"></a>

 For general information on how to use identity provider plugins, see [Options for providing IAM credentials](options-for-providing-iam-credentials.md)\.
+For more information about managing IAM identities, including best practices for IAM roles, see [Identity and access management in Amazon Redshift](redshift-iam-authentication-access-control.md)\.

 ## Authentication using the ADFS identity provider plugin<a name="python-connect-identity-provider-active-dir"></a>